From the darkness of the loss, surrounding your kids and your ex-spouse, will emerge your own ideas of a joyful future.

 - Focusing on what you can change and letting go of what you can’t.

 My coaching process can be effective as an on-going support process (weekly or bi-weekly) or as a half-day or full-day intensive.
 I also run several free support groups online and give frequent free call-in group sessions throughout the year.
-Please let me know if you are interested in joining a free group or working directly with me, by giving me your contact information.
+Please let me know if you are interested in joining a free group or working directly with me, you can contact me here: [email protected] and (512) 524-6684.

 related posts from Positive Divorce: